 You have read books from both the Iliad and the Aeneid.
 The following list of activities are optional extension activities for the two pieces.
 You may choose one activity to complete for bonus points towards your overall grade.

-This is an optional activity, and it must be submitted to me at the beginning of class on the due date.
+This is an optional activity, and it must be submitted to me at the beginning of class on the deadline.
 The amount of points you can earn is directly proportional to the amount of effort you put in.
 If you are not certain how to complete something, either research examples or ask me.

-DUE DATE: Tuesday, May 9.
+No Activities will be accepted after the due date.
 NO EXCEPTIONS- even absence does not qualify.